 There can be no assurance that we will be able to continue to raise funds through the sale of shares of common stock through the Amended and Restated ATM Sales Agreement or other equity financings.
+Form S-3 that currently registers the sale of the shares under the ATM Sales Agreement expires in May 2024.
+The ATM Sales Agreement can be amended so that shares issued would be registered under a new universal shelf registration statement on Form S-3.
+The Company anticipates filing the amendment prior to May 2024, but cannot guarantee filing such amendment.
 If we raise funds by selling additional shares of common stock or other securities convertible into common stock, the ownership interest of our existing stockholders will be diluted.
 If we are not able to obtain funding for future clinical trials when needed, we will be unable to carry out our business plan and we will be forced to delay the initiation of future clinical trials until such time as we obtain adequate financing.

 We have committed, and expect to continue to commit, substantial capital in order to implement our business strategy, including our planned product development efforts, preparation for our planned clinical trials, and performance of clinical trials and our research and discovery efforts.
-We believe our cash position of \$32.8 million in early August 2023 is sufficient to fund our operations through at least the end of the third quarter of and into the fourth quarter 2024, including continuation of our ongoing Phase 1b/2a clinical study of SYN-004 (ribaxamase) in allogeneic HCT recipients for the prevention of aGVHD, our ongoing Phase 1 and Phase 2 clinical trials for VCN-01, preclinical studies of VCN-11 and related discovery initiatives, and to fund our committed obligations under the VCN Purchase Agreement for the VCN Acquisition.
+We believe our cash position of \$26.1 million in early November 2023 is sufficient to fund our operations through at least the end of the fourth quarter of 2024 and into the first quarter 2025, including continuation of our ongoing Phase 1b/2a clinical study of SYN-004 (ribaxamase) in allogeneic HCT recipients for the prevention of aGVHD, our ongoing Phase 1 and Phase 2 clinical trials for VCN-01, preclinical studies of VCN-11 and related discovery initiatives, and to fund our committed obligations under the VCN Purchase Agreement for the VCN Acquisition.